 Saint Anthony's offers AARP Driver Safety Course

-(Alton, IL) -- If you have any questions about how aging affects the ability to drive, don't miss AARP's Driver Safety Program, Tuesday and Wednesday, August 14 and 15.
-The class meets each day from 9 a.m. to 1 p.m., in the Saint Clare's Professional Building Auditorium at 815 E. Fifth Street.
-Fee for the two-day course is $12 for AARP members and $14 non-members; checks may be made payable to AARP.
+(Alton, IL) - - If you have any questions about how aging affects the ability to drive, don’t miss AARP’s Driver Safety Program, Tuesday and Wednesday, May 10 and 11.
+The class meets each day from 9 a.m. to 1 p.m., in the Saint Clare’s Professional Building Auditorium at 815 E. Fifth Street.

-A special bonus for the August session: Current and retired educators, as well as any school personnel are eligible to take the AARP Driver Safety classroom course for only $5.
+- Tune up your driving skills and update your knowledge of the rules of the road.

+- Learn about normal age-related physical changes, and how to adjust your driving to allow for these changes.

 Get The Latest News!